 Understanding how computers work and understanding the techniques that can be used to control a computer can enable you to get a computer to perform useful work are key to understanding the real capabilities of software driven by artificial intelligence.
-Logical theories and other ontology-like things provided the knowledge that will literally supercharge that software.
+Ontology-like things provided the knowledge that will literally supercharge that software.